dustinpfister/blog_posts/_posts/python-functions.md

 ## 7 - conclusion

 So that is what I have to say when it comes to the basics of functions in python thus far.
+There might be a great deal more to write about them actually I know, but I am still in the procress of learing opython myself as I am still fairly new to the langaue.

+For the most part I have to say things are moving along pretty fast, python is a fairly easy lanague to learn.
+However it is true that I also have many years of experence with programing before hand when it comes to javaScript.
+So much of the process of learning python this far has been just re learning how to go about doing many things that I all ready know how to do only with python rather than javaScript.